-WIth an APS-C sensor that produces 16.3 megapixel shots, it’s not exactly new, but it’s quite cheap.
+With an APS-C sensor that produces 16.3-megapixel shots, it’s not exactly new, but it’s quite cheap.
 It has a 3-inch monitor that tilts with 921K dots.
 Sadly, though, there is no viewfinder, and it has a relatively slow continuous shooting range of 5.6fps, and it can only manage 1080 pixel videos.
 Nonetheless, it’s still a good deal for beginners.
-Fuji manages to use dynamic range extensions so as to reduce the highlight blow-out for contrast photos, and different red, green and blue photosites from other cameras which filters colors in front of the sensor to give incredible clarity.
-It’s lens is incredibly bulky, and there is no touchscreen, but it’s retro-looking and only $599.95 plus the lens.
+Fuji manages to use dynamic range extensions to reduce the highlight blow-out for contrast photos, and different red, green and blue photosites from other cameras which filters colors in front of the sensor to give incredible clarity.
+Its lens is incredibly bulky, and there is no touchscreen, but it’s retro-looking and only $599.95 plus the lens.

 4. Olympus E-PL7

 It has Micro Four Thirds sensor with 16.1 megapixels, it has a slightly better 3-inch tilting monitor with 1,037K dots.
 It shoots 8 fps and has an incredibly extensive range of Art Filters.
 It has some surprisingly advanced features, but nothing that stands out.
 With no viewfinder, 1080 pixel videos, and barely cheaper than the much better OM-D E-M10, it’s not exactly topping the list.
 It’s only $549 with the lens.